FernandoSchett/parallel_programming_environment_dockers/README.md

 ## Screens 🎬:

-Here it is an example of a  docker virtual ambient, when executed:
+Here it is an example of a [Docker](https://www.docker.com/) virtual ambient, when executed:

 <div align="center">
 	<a href="">